-Higher interest rates are a matter of when, not if, but Canada’s central bank announced Wednesday it’s holding its overnight lending rate at 1.25%.
+Higher interest rates are a matter of when, not if, but Canada’s central bank announced Wednesday it’s holding its overnight lending rate at 1.25%, while hinting strongly at an upcoming Bank of Canada interest rate hike.

 “Higher interest rates will be warranted over time, although some monetary policy accommodation will still be needed to keep inflation on target,” the Bank of Canada said in a release.